subham-paul/Churn-Data-Prediction/README.md

 # Churn-Data-Prediction
-Churn Data Prediction using Logistic Regression
+Churn Data Prediction using Logistic Regression.
+In this Machine learning model I used Supervised Learning.